Uniform Inference in High-Dimensional Gaussian Graphical Models: Notes on the implementation

 corresponding the considered set of potential edges

 by the proposed method described in section \ref{estimation}.
 It can be used to perform hypothesis tests with asymptotic level $\alpha$ based on the different confidence regions described in comment \ref{criticalregion}.
-The nuisance function can be estimated by lasso, post-lasso or square root lasso.
-The verification of uniform convergence rates of the square root lasso estimator for functional parameters in high-dimensional settings is an interesting problem that we plan to address in future work.
+The nuisance function can be estimated by lasso, post-lasso or square-root lasso.

-\subsection{cross-fitting}
+\subsection{Cross-fitting}

 In general Z- estimation problems where a so called debiased or double machine learning (DML) method is used to construct confidence intervals, it is common to use cross-fitting in order to improve small sample properties.
 A detailed discussion of cross-fitted DML can be found in Chernozhukov et al. (2017) \cite{chernozhukov2017double}.
 The following algorithm generalizes our proposed method to a $K$-fold cross fitted version.
 We assume that $n$ is divisible by $K$ in order to simplify notation.